ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 - `dropout` (default `False`): determines if there should be a dropout layer before returning the encoder output.
 - `initializer` (default `None`): the initializer to use.
 If `None`, the default initialized of each variable is used (`glorot_uniform` in most cases).
 Options are: `constant`, `identity`, `zeros`, `ones`, `orthogonal`, `normal`, `uniform`, `truncated_normal`, `variance_scaling`, `glorot_normal`, `glorot_uniform`, `xavier_normal`, `xavier_uniform`, `he_normal`, `he_uniform`, `lecun_normal`, `lecun_uniform`.
 Alternatively it is possible to specify a dictionary with a key `type` that identifies the type of initializer and other keys for its parameters, e.g. `{type: normal, mean: 0, stddev: 0}`.
 To know the parameters of each initializer, please refer to [TensorFlow's documentation](https://www.tensorflow.org/api_docs/python/tf/keras/initializers).
 - `regularize` (default `True`): if `True` the embedding weights are added to the set of weights that get regularized by a regularization loss (if the `regularization_lambda` in `training` is greater than 0).
 - `reduce_output` (default `sum`): describes the strategy to use to aggregate the embeddings of the items of the set.
-Possible values are `sum`, `mean` and `sqrtn` (the weighted sum divided by the square root of the sum of the squares of the weights).
+Possible values are `sum`, `mean` and `sqrt` (the weighted sum divided by the square root of the sum of the squares of the weights).
 - `tied_weights` (default `None`): name of the input feature to tie the weights the encoder with.
 It needs to be the name of a feature of the same type and with the same encoder parameters.

 Example set feature entry in the output features list: